 Hi, Dr James here, and I’m one of the principal dentists at Elevate Dental.
 Last week, I had the pleasure of looking after William from Clifton Hill.
 He came to see us with a sore tooth in his back molar, and he asked me, “Dr James, my tooth is really sore, do I need root canal therapy?”
 Not all sore teeth require root canal treatment, so I thought I would make a video sharing with you the signs and symptoms that indicate a root canal treatment may be needed.

-Signs to watch out for include having a fever, having a swollen cheek, face or gums, difficulty opening your mouth fully or minimal discomfort, having tender or swollen lymph nodes often under the jaw area or in the neck, a lump or blister in the gum next to the sore tooth, a pimple or abscess in the gums with discharge or pus from this area, or sometimes foul-tasting or smelly liquid if this abscess ruptures.
+Signs to watch out for include having a fever, having a swollen cheek, face or gums, difficulty opening your mouth fully, having tender or swollen lymph nodes often under the jaw area or in the neck, a lump or blister in the gum next to the sore tooth, a pimple or abscess in the gums with discharge or pus from this area, or sometimes foul-tasting or smelly liquid if this abscess ruptures.